brianseg014/domainpy/README.md

 # Domainpy - A library for DDD, ES and CQRS

-Domain driver design, event sourcing and command-query reposability segregation
+Domain driven design, event sourcing and command-query responsability segregation

 ## Install